Leroy & Stitch

-Leroy & Stitch (Note: Titled as Disney's Leroy & Stitch on its title card and stylized as Leroy Lilo & Stitch on its cover art.) is a 2006 American animated science fiction comedy television film (Note: Leroy & Stitch is often considered to be a direct-to-video film instead of a television film due to its DVD release just four days after its premiere broadcast.) produced by Walt Disney Television Animation.
-It was written by Bobs Gannaway and Jess Winfield, the latter of whom also served as producer alongside Igor Khait, and directed by Gannaway and Tony Craig.
+Leroy & Stitch (Note: Titled as Disney's Leroy & Stitch on its title card and stylized as Leroy Lilo & Stitch on its cover art.) is a 2006 American direct-to-video animated science fiction comedy film produced by Walt Disney Television Animation.
+It was written by Bobs Gannaway and Jess Winfield, the latter of whom additionally served as producer alongside Igor Khait, and directed by Gannaway and Tony Craig.
 It is the fourth feature film in the Lilo & Stitch franchise and the third and final sequel feature film to the 2002 animated film Lilo & Stitch, serving as the finale of Lilo & Stitch: The Series and concluding the franchise's main continuity where Lilo Pelekai is a main character and Hawaii is the main setting.
 (Note: Three succeeding works in the franchise—Japanese anime series Stitch!, Chinese animated series Stitch & Ai, and Japanese manga Stitch & the Samurai—replace Lilo with different humans who become Stitch's new best friend and change the setting to other regions on Earth.)
-It is the last Western-animated production in the franchise to date.
-The film debuted on Disney Channel on June 23, 2006 and was also aired on Toon Disney on June 26, 2006.
+The film debuted on Disney Channel on June 23, 2006, and was also aired on Toon Disney on June 26, 2006.